bsplt/Projection-Mapping-Quickstart-in-Processing/README.md

 If you are in need of a library or just pieces of code, that will help you to instantly have results with your non-linear projection idea, this Processing sketch will be the right for you because I try to solve these problems.

 My intention behind this project is to enable people (like my students), who are just learning their first lines of code, to instantly transfer their Processing sketches to a perfect projection mapping.
-The goal is simplicity, not limitation, so more advanced users might want to take a look too.
+The goal is simplicity, not limitation.
+More advanced users might want to take a look too.
 This code will dramatically speed up your progress.

 You might be surprised how easy it is.